-Home security is important year-round, but the associated costs can add up quickly.
-Luckily, "," according to my CNET colleague Megan Wollerton. of all kinds -- including detectors, lights, contact sensors and other systems that don't require professional installation -- is getting cheaper by the day.
-And that means you can keep your house and everything in it safe and your bank account healthy.
+Home security is important year-round, but the associated costs can add up quickly.of all kinds is getting cheaper by the day, though, and that includes detectors, lights, contact sensors and other systems that don't require professional installation.
+And that means you can keep your house and everything in it safe without too much of a financial commitment.

-Check out these budget home security devices, including door sensors and window sensors, security cameras and motion detectors.
+Check out these budget home, including door sensors and window sensors, security cameras and motion detectors.
 Many are often on sale for under $20.
 These home security kits and smart home devices can help secure your house and bring you peace of mind when you're away.
 We update this periodically.

-While we're talking affordable deterrence, it might be worth considering dummy cameras as part of your security kit.
-Especially for larger properties, where you want to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound at an affordable price.
+While we're talking affordable deterrence, it might be worth considering dummy cameras as part of your home security kit.
+Especially for larger properties, where you want your home security system to cover a lot of ground without breaking the bank, fake security cameras can make your house look like a locked-down compound at an affordable price.
 You can order a four-pack of dummy cameras for around $30 here.

 Deterrence will only get you so far with a fake security cam.
 If a burglar breaks into your house, you'll still want an alarm system -- either some sort of alarm monitoring device or motion detector -- to alert you to the breach.

 Alexa Guard can help keep an ear (or some far-field microphones) on your house when you're away.
 An Echo Dot, which you can find on sale for $25 fairly often, is the cheapest way to get Alexa Guard monitoring in your house.
 But if you already have an Echo, this monitoring service is totally free and can be set up through the Alexa mobile app.

 Just say, "Alexa, I'm leaving" to switch on the home monitoring feature.
 Then your Echo will listen for glass breaking, alarms or the sound of humans moving around your house (it can distinguish between pets and people) -- and you'll receive a mobile alert if it hears anything.